Fairway Independent Mortgage Corporation overview

 Fairway Independent Mortgage Corporation doesn’t advertise mortgage rates online, and you’ll need to contact a loan officer to obtain a rate quote.

-Fairway Independent Mortgage Corporation is accredited by and has an A+ rating from the Better Business Bureau, and the lender ranked second for customer satisfaction in J.D.
-Power’s 2019 U.S. Primary Mortgage Origination Satisfaction Study.
+Fairway Independent Mortgage Corporation is accredited by and has an A+ rating from the Better Business Bureau, and the lender ranked highly for customer satisfaction in J.D.
+Power’s latest U.S. Primary Mortgage Origination Satisfaction Study.

 There are also features on Fairway’s website that can help inform what type of loan you get, including an amortization and payment calculator and an FAQ and homebuyers guide.
 If you’re looking for help online, you can fill out a form on the website, email the lender or navigate to your loan officer’s profile and reach out that way.